GAAD: More Than a Single Day

 This shows us:

-1. Most Americans want more diverse, equitable, and inclusive workplaces.
+1. Most Americans want more accessible workplaces.

 2. Over half of the respondents think creating an accessible workplace is a daunting and expensive process.
 It is the latter common misperception that has inspired the designation of the third Thursday in May each year as Global Accessibility Awareness Day (GAAD).
-GAAD strives to educate the world on the importance of daily work and life accessibility for the estimated one billion people worldwide (15 percent of the world population) who are living with at least one physical, cognitive, or sensory disability.
+GAAD strives to educate the world on the importance of daily work and life accessibility for the estimated one billion people worldwide (15 percent of the world’s population) who are living with at least one physical, cognitive, or sensory disability.

 For persons with disabilities, accessibility barriers come in all forms.